ameloa/ameloa.github.io/_pages/about.md

 Hi there!
 I'm a PhD student at Stanford University at the Institute for Computational and Mathematical Engineering (ICME), advised by [Johan Ugander](https://stanford.edu/~jugander/).
-I'm interested in applying statistics, machine learning, and network science to study *people* and the systems we all participate in.
+I'm interested in applying tools from statistics, machine learning, and network science to study *people* and the systems we all participate in.
 My current research applies discrete choice models in school choice to model and simulate household preferences, partnering